Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Quests
 ###			C	Big Quest Exempt
 Deactivate Big Quest for level, freeze mark counts
+###			C	Big Quest Mandatory
+Lose the game if you don't complete your Big Quest for this floor Allows the creator to have greater control over the flow of the campaign E.g., custom character with Doctor's big quest
+###			C	Big Quest Stopping Point
+Equivalent to Mayor's Village, where super special abilities activate if you completed the Big Quest
+###			C	Major Contract
+Main quest rewards are multiplied by 10
 ##		C	Utility
 ###			C	Sort active Mutators by Name
 - ScrollingMenu.PushedButton @ 0006